-The two community leaders raised a collective eyebrow while the invited guest turned to me and gave me an almighty stare.
-He waited for the conversation to shift focus before leaning over to me and saying, in Greek: "Why did you say that?
+The two community leaders raised a collective eyebrow while the invited Greek guest turned to me and gave me an almighty stare.
+He waited for the conversation to shift focus before leaning over to me and whispering, in Greek: "Why did you say that?
 We are here to recognize the Pontians.
 There is no need to mention the other Greeks" or words to that effect.

-I realised then, that Pontians, through vigorous calls for recognition both in the diaspora and in Greece, are only interested in recognising the victims from Pontus, and Pontus alone.
+I realised then, that Pontians, through vigorous calls for recognition both in the diaspora and in Greece, are only interested in recognising the victims from Pontus, and Pontus only.
 And they have influenced Greek community leaders to the point where these Greek leaders are acting on their behalf.

 Most people may not be aware, but there is an active Pontian lobby both in the diaspora and in Greece which is influencing Greek and non-Greek popular opinion on the genocide.
 Pontic Greeks have saturated the Greek media over the past 2-3 decades to highlight what happened in Pontus, and Pontus only.
 They have been vocal and they have not stopped seeking recognition in various countries.
-Greeks throughout the world have been reading about the genocide in Pontus and have been conditioned into believing that no other Greeks were victims.
-Which is totally untrue.
+Greeks throughout the world have been reading about the genocide in Pontus and have been conditioned to believe that no other Greeks were victims.
+Which is untrue.

-I was recently involved in another incident that exposed me to another method Pontic Greeks use to omit any reference to the genocide of the other Greeks.
+I was recently involved in another incident that exposed me to another method Pontic Greeks use to omit reference to the genocide of the other Greeks.
 A couple of years ago, I received a message from a radio presenter who invited me to talk about the genocide on his radio program.
 The presenter was Pontic Greek, and the program was to air in May which is the month that Pontic Greeks commemorate the genocide.

 All of a sudden he said he had to get off the phone as visitors were at his house and he had to attend to them, and to ring him tomorrow.
 I tried phoning him the following day but he wouldn't answer.
 I tried again the day after, and again he wouldn't answer his phone.
-It was obvious that he didn't want me to talk about the other Greeks.
+It was obvious that he didn't want to talk about the other Greeks.
 From being so intent on having me on radio, he totally ignored all my calls.
-I knew then, that Pontic Greeks, only want their own suffering known to the public.
+I knew then, that Pontic Greeks, only want their own suffering to be known to the public.
 This of course is in line with their calls for sole recognition.